pasithan/Data-Science-projects/README.md

 ## 2. Machine learning directory
 **Machine learning** directory keeps projects that relevant in applying supervised and unsupervised machine learning to solve the problems.
 - 💰 **bank_dt.ipynb**, apply decision tree model to predict whether clients subscribe the term deposit using bank.csv dataset.
-- 🏨 **hotel_cancellation.ipynb**, apply classification algorithms to predict whether customers will cancel the hotel reservation.
+- 🏨 **hotel_cancellation.ipynb**, apply classification algorithms to predict whether customers will cancel the hotel reservation or not.
 - 🚗 **cars_clustering.ipynb**, apply Kmeans and Hierarchical clustering to cluster the cars from mtcars.csv dataset.
 - 💸 **bank_knn.ipynb**, apply KNN to predict whether clients subscribe the term deposit using bank.csv dataset.
 - 🚙 **cars_lnr.ipynb**, apply Linear regression to predict miles per gallon of cars using mtcars.csv dataset.